Updated March 20, 2020

 Microsoft will soon be releasing a cleaner-look Start Menu for Windows 10.
 They will finally be getting rid of the square button backgrounds, and instead display new, cleanly-designed app icons.
-This, for me, was the main visually jarring transition from Windows 7 to Windows 10 for many people.
+The Windows 10 Start menu was the main visually jarring transition from Windows 7 to Windows 10 for many people.
 This page introduces the most popular third-party Start menus for Windows.

 Panos Panay hints at new Start Menu and treats coming to Windows